Spherical Designs on $S^1$ of Finite Harmonic Strength: Introduction

 \section{Introduction}

+Throughout, we write \(\NN=\{1,2,3,\ldots\}\).
 Spherical designs, introduced by Delsarte, Goethals, and Seidel \cite{DGS77}, are finite sets of points on the unit sphere \(S^{d-1}\subset\RR^d\) that reproduce exact surface averages of low-degree polynomials.
 Concretely, a non-empty finite set \(X\subset S^{d-1}\) is a \emph{spherical \(t\)-design} if

 When \eqref{eq:cubature} holds for every polynomial of degree at most \(t\) but fails for some polynomial of degree \(t+1\), the integer \(t\) is called the \emph{strength} of \(X\).